 Homecoming and Family Weekend

 We are excited to see you on Palatine Hill for Homecoming and Family Weekend.
 The following is a tentative schedule of events.
-Check back often for updates!
+A final schedule will be given to you when you arrive and check in.
 Individual locations on campus will be printed in your check-in information handout.

 For more information on area hotels, click here.